gorango/flowcraft/examples/5.rag/README.md

     npm start
     ```

-    The application will process the `documents/sample-flowcraft.txt` file and answer a hard-coded question.
+    The application will process the `documents/sample.md` file and answer a hard-coded question.
 You can change the question in `src/main.ts`.

 ## How It Works

-The workflow is defined in `data/rag.json` and executed by the `InMemoryExecutor`.
+The workflow is defined using `createFlow` in `src/flow.ts` and consists of several nodes connected by edges.

 ```mermaid
 graph TD